Arcadia-Science/sourmashconsumr/devdoc.md

 open sourmashconsumr.Rproj
 ```

-On a linux or windows, running `rstudio` from the activated conda environment may open RStudio (untested).
+On a Linux or Windows machine, running `rstudio` from the activated conda environment may open RStudio (untested).

 ```
 rstudio